PRRA Releases PCU Centre Roof Report Details - PortageOnline.com

 In a release today, PRRA says it, the City and RM filed a statement of claim against the defendants -- Tower Engineering Group Limited Partnership, Tower Engineering Group Inc., Stuart Olson Construction Ltd, Stantec Architecture Ltd., Stantec Consulting Ltd., Ambassador Mechanical Corp and Crane Steel Structures -- Dec.
 23.

 The claim seeks special damages, damages to compensate the cost of remedial work, general damages, related costs and other relief as the case may require.
+There is no indiciation yet from the City, RM or PRRA on what those costs may total.

+Mayor Irvine Ferris says the legal process could take years to fully resolve.
+The City and RM will share repair costs in the interim.
+As per the funding agreement between the municipalities, the City will cover two-thirds of of capital investments, while the RM pays one-third.
+For resulting operational PRRA deficits, the city covers three-quarters and the RM one-quarter.

+"These repairs have to be paid for as they go and we won't necessarily have a settlement from the court before the bill comes due," Mayor Ferris says.

 The Shindleman Aquatic Centre has been closed since Oct.
 31 due to structural safety concerns with the pool's roof under a heavy snow load.